Top-rated local movers that handle Tulsa to Fargo moves

 - Fargo is more walkable than Tulsa with a score of 45 out of 100 vs Tulsa’s 39 out of 100.

-- Both Fargo and Tulsa have the same bike-friendliness score of 47 out of 100, meaning Fargo is about as safe for cyclists as Tulsa.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Fargo and Tulsa have similar bike-friendliness scores (47 vs 49), meaning Fargo is about as safe for cyclists as Tulsa.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Fargo’s crime rate is lower than Tulsa with a score of 8.0 compared to Tulsa’s 51.94.
 This means that Fargo neighborhoods are safer than 8.0% of all U.S. neighborhoods, and Tulsa neighborhoods are safer than 51.94%.